mdx-js/mdx/readme.md

 Compiles to React for React-based apps or static site generation.
 Built with [`remark`](https://github.com/remarkjs/remark) and adapted from [`remark-react`](https://github.com/mapbox/remark-react).

+`@compositor/markdown` provides a few added features that improve the Markdown spec, including file transclusion and an optional image syntax.

 ## Features

 - Fast